spring-cloud-services-samples/animal-rescue/roadmap/002-natural-language-adoption-inquiry-PLAN.md

 - `GET /animals` returns all 10 animals with their adoption requests (public, no auth required)
 - Animal fields: `id`, `name`, `rescueDate`, `avatarUrl`, `description`, `adoptionRequests[]`
 - No species/breed/size fields exist in the schema -- the LLM will need to infer attributes from the `description` text and `avatarUrl` (which contains breed hints in the URL path)
-- The backend is a Spring Boot 3.3.5 WebFlux app running on port 8080
+- The backend is a Spring Boot 3.5.10 WebFlux app running on port 8080
+- The backend already includes `spring-ai-starter-mcp-server` (Spring AI 1.1.2 BOM) -- it is configured as an **MCP server**, meaning the chat server can connect to it as an MCP client and invoke tools directly via the MCP protocol rather than wrapping raw REST calls

 **Infrastructure**:
-- No chat server or MCP server exists yet
+- No chat server exists yet, but the backend is already an MCP server
-- No LLM dependency exists in the project
+- Spring AI 1.1.2 BOM is already declared in the backend's `build.gradle`

 ## Architecture Overview